 The bedroom tax applies to social tenants who live in a home that has more bedrooms than the household needs.
-The "tax" is a deduction from your Housing Benefit.
-Most people who have had their Housing Benefit cut because of this change to Housing Benefit rules have the missing money made up by another government fund.
+The "tax" is a deduction from the benefits you get to help pay your rent.
+Most people who have had their benefits cut because of this change to benefit rules have the missing money made up by another government fund.
 However, you could lose this top-up payment if you transfer or swap your tenancy and end up living in a property that is the same size or larger than the one you left.

 Some tenants who transfer their homes will continue to get the top-up payment.
 This will only happen if